How to Express Interest in Something in English

 It is very important to be direct and polite when expressing opinions or interests.
 Being straightforward means being honest, truthful & authentic.
 If you express your interest directly, it will save time and energy for both of you.

-As an ESL speaker, you may find it challenging to express your interest directly with some specific English phrases.
+As an ESL speaker, you may struggle to express your interest directly with some specific English phrases.
 No worries!
-If you are wondering what words or phrases to use, I have listed some easy but effective expressions in the later part of the post.
+If you are wondering what words or phrases to use, I have listed some easy but effective expressions later in the post.
 Learn them and practice to master the skills of using them when needed.

 #2 Ask for Further Information to Show Interest